Beulah-Matt/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Checked the console for error, got a 500 internal server error.
+Meaning my routes were faulty.
+  Checked the rails server error, got a NameError for Toys Changed to Toy.create!

 - Update the number of likes for a toy

   - How I debugged:
+  -Tried to add a like got the error from the console "Uncaught (in promise) SyntaxError: Unexpected end of JSON input" -Checked my controller, I wasn't sending back a json object on the update... edited to render JSON

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Console error "404 (Not Found)"
+  Meaning the route was faulty.
+Since the controller method was okay and not a server error, added the delete route to resources on routes.rb